Spodess/L4D2-Configurations-Execs/README.md

 # L4D2-Configurations-Execs
-My personal exec for Left 4 Dead 2.
+My personal exec files for Left 4 Dead 2.

 # Installing
 1. Have all of the .cfg's downloaded